prolic/HumusPHPUnitModuleSampleApp/README.md

 This is a demo application to show the features of Humus PHPUnit Module.

-It tests a sample application module with the PHPUnitListener and the Doctrine\Common lib with configuration.
+It tests a sample application module with the PHPUnitListener and the Doctrine\Common lib and Zend Framework 2 with configuration.

 Installation
 ------------